What is a defining feature of prostrate spurge?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-A defining feature of prostrate spurge is its ability to produce a white milky substance when the stems or leaves are cut.
-This characteristic latex is a distinguishing trait of the plant, serving as a defense mechanism against herbivores and indicating its belonging to the Euphorbiaceae family.
+A defining feature of prostrate spurge is the presence of a white milky substance that exudes when the stems or leaves are cut.
+This characteristic is a notable identifying trait of many plants within the Euphorbia genus, which includes prostrate spurge.
+The milky sap can be a protective mechanism for the plant, deterring herbivores due to its potential toxicity.

 Subscribe